 Judging by the number of “news” articles trashing cord cutting I’ve seen lately, it seems that the Pay TV industry is finally starting to worry about this trend.
 It’s quite obvious that these articles are attempting to push a narrative.
 Take this New York Times piece.
 The author calls the article “The Downside of Cord-Cutting”, but only examines Sling TV and Playstation Vue.

-The author fails to even consider TV antennas, or the numerous other alternatives to cable.
+The author fails to even consider TV antennas, or the numerous other ways to watch TV wihtout cable.
 He simply examines 2 live streaming services and concludes cable is better.
 It’s a travesty of journalism, and shocking considering it appeared in the New York Times.

 Luke at Cordcutternews.com had a great post rebutting the claims of the New York Times hit piece.
 The biggest of which being that cord cutters want something similar cable TV.
 While some are looking for an exact replica, many think the whole cable model stinks and are looking for content a la cart, on-demand, and without a contract commitment,.
 Those qualities are the core to most cord cutting solutions.